F-Plugins/CommandLogger/README.md

 2. Create a class that inherits the ICommmandLogger interface.
 It will inherit a log method that you will use to log commands in your custom command logger
 3. Instanciate that class
 4. Make sure/wait until the CommandLogger plugin has been loaded
 5. Add to the command loggers your own logger.
-Use `Feli.RocketMod.CommandLogger.Plugin.CommandLoggers.Add(your command logger class);`
+Use `Feli.RocketMod.CommandLogger.Plugin.Instance.CommandLoggers.Add(your command logger class);`